FAQ - Passes & Permits Fees

 The following fees apply to all Coronado National Forest fee areas:

-Passes can be purchased at all Ranger District Offices, the Forest Supervisor's Office, and at signed recreation sites.
-In addition, passes can be purchhased from the following vendors.
-Link to table of vendors.
+Passes can be purchased at all Ranger District Offices, the Forest Supervisor's Office, at signed recreation sites, and from partnered vendors.

 Can I park along Sabino Canyon Road and avoid paying the fee at Sabino Canyon Recreation Area?